Skip to Content

 The theory suggests that serial-position effects happen because the first items on a list have to be retrieved from long-term memory, thus strengthening their place in memory.
 The last items on the list, however, are still present in short-term memory and thus easily retrieved without the need for rehearsal.

 The amount of time that lapses between the presentation of the list and attempted recall can also influence the serial position effect.
 The recency effect is more likely to occur if a person is tested immediately after the presentation of a list.
-If something occurs between the presentation of the list and attempts at recall, the recency effect is less likely to occur.
+If something occurs between the presentation of the list and recall attempts, the recency effect is less likely to occur.